danielbanko/danielbanko.github.io/README.md

 ### Research Interests

-I am interested in the cross-section of Economics and Psychology and Applied Microeconomics.
+I am interested in the cross-section of Economics and Psychology.
 Specifically, I am interested in consumer behavior, judgment and decision-making, and social preferences.

 ### Work Experience
 - Research Assistant at Yale University's Applied Cooperation Team (Summer 2016)